Karthikeyan-Rajan/IBM-Data-Analyst-Capstone-Project/README.md

 2. **Data Wrangling** – Cleaning and preparing the dataset for analysis.
 3. **Exploratory Data Analysis (EDA)** – Understanding data distribution and patterns.
 4. **Data Visualization** – Creating charts and graphs to present insights.
-5. **Dashboard Creation** – Building an interactive dashboard using IBM Cognos Analytics.
+5. **Dashboarding** – Building an interactive dashboard using IBM Cognos Analytics.
-6. **Presenting the Findings** – Summarizing insights and recommendations for decision-makers.
+6. **Report-Presentation** – Summarizing insights and recommendations for decision-makers.

 This project is the final component of the **IBM Data Analyst Professional Certificate** on Coursera.